thinknathan/tstl-const-propagation/README.md

 TypeScriptToLua plugin that performs [constant propagation](https://en.wikipedia.org/wiki/Constant_folding#Constant_propagation).

+As of v2.0.0, [constant folding](https://en.wikipedia.org/wiki/Constant_folding) is also performed.

+The variable label must be written in SNAKE_CASE to be eligible.

+## Limitations

-- Only applies to local variables that are declared in a single statement on their own line
+- Only applies to local variables that are declared in a single statement on their own line: multi-line declarations and variables that are declared and written in separate statements are not eligible
+- Only operates on one file at a time: cannot copy variables between separate files
 - Only applies to values that are string literals or numeric literals
 - Only intended for use with actual constants (values that do not change at runtime)
-  - Local variable label must be written in SNAKE_CASE

-As of v2.0.0, [constant folding](https://en.wikipedia.org/wiki/Constant_folding) is also attempted.

-Redundancy warning: Your target Lua runtime may already perform constant propagation.
+Redundancy warning: Your target Lua runtime may already perform constant propagation and constant folding.

 ## Example